GraphQLAPI/graphql-api-for-wp/README.md

 ### Clone own dependencies

 GraphQL API is not a monorepo.
-Instead, its code is distributed across packages (living in repos from [PoP](https://github.com/getpop), [GraphQLByPoP](https://github.com/GraphQLByPoP) and [PoPSchema](https://github.com/PoPSchema)), and managed through Composer.
+Instead, every package lives under its own repo, and everything is managed and assembled together through Composer.

 File [`dev-helpers/scripts/clone-all-dependencies-from-github.sh`](https://github.com/GraphQLAPI/graphql-api/blob/master/dev-helpers/scripts/clone-all-dependencies-from-github.sh) contains the list of all own dependencies, ready to be cloned.